Then heaven became a place

 A Poem for Ukraine

 I’d been working on this poem for some time and getting nowhere with it.
 When the Russia/Ukraine war broke out, I learned that the sunflower is the national flower of Ukraine, and finally the poem found its purpose.
-I offer it as a devotion for peace, and a gesture of solidarity with the nation and people of Ukraine.

 OCTOBER SUNFLOWER